PaulKinlan/paul.kinlan.me/content/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 ---
+date: 2015-03-14
+description: 'Deep App Links: Changes have come to Chrome and this is my summary of what''s happened, why and how to manage the change'
 slug: deep-app-linking-on-android-and-chrome
-date: 2015-03-14
-title: "Deep App linking and changes to Chrome on Android"
+summary: 'Deep app linking on Android and Chrome has undergone changes to improve user experience.
+The core issue was websites using JavaScript to simulate clicks on specially crafted intent: URLs, forcing users who typed a URL into the address bar to the native app instead of the webpage they requested.
+Chrome now prevents this behavior as it violates user intent.
+Deep app linking itself remains important, and continues to function as expected when a user clicks a link.
+Best practices include using Android''s intent syntax, providing browser fallback URLs for custom schemes and graceful degradation when apps aren''t installed, and avoiding redirects without user gestures.
+For custom schemes, replace \"custom-scheme:\" with \"intent:/#Intent;scheme=custom-scheme;...\" and add \"S.browser_fallback_url=yoururl\" for a fallback and \"package=xyz.your.package.id\" to direct users to the Play Store if the app isn''t available.
+The S.browser_fallback_url parameter helps maintain conversion rates and engagement.
+Do not attempt redirects without a clear user action to ensure a positive user experience.
+This information reflects the state as of March 2015 and is subject to change.'
 tags:
+- deep linking
+- android
+- chrome
 - intents
-description: "Deep App Links: Changes have come to Chrome and this is my summary of what's happened, why and how to manage the change"
+- user experience
+- web development
+- mobile development
+- app development
+- best practices
+- browser fallback
+- custom schemes
+title: Deep App linking and changes to Chrome on Android

 ---

 I am fascinated by deep app linking.
 On the web, we've never had the problem of